plzombie/depress/DIED.md

 Describes page flags.
 No body.
 Arguments:

-* type - 0 for color images, 1 for bw images.
+* type - 0 for color images, 1 for bw images, 2 for layered images.
 * param1 - if type is 1 then 0 stands for threshold binarization, 1 stands for error diffusion, 2 stands for adaptive binarization.
+if type is 2 then values from 1 describing foreground and background downsampling ratio.
+* param2 - if type is 2 then values from 1 describing foreground downsampling ratio (with respect to background downsampling ratio).
 * quality - image quality between 0 and 100.
 * dpi - image dpi.